opensafely/documentation/docs/releasing-files.md

 ## 2. Requesting release of outputs and (error) log files from the server

 **Only specific members of the OpenSAFELY team trained in output checking have permissions to release the data**.
-Having applied disclosure controls to your aggregated study data and checked that your outputs adhere to the [permitted study results policy](https://www.opensafely.org/policies-for-researchers/#permitted-study-results-policy), you are ready to request their release.
+Having applied disclosure controls to your aggregated study data you are ready to request their release.
+Please read the instructions and [checklist](#checklist) below.

 First, create one folder in your workspace called `release` (if you have previously made a release, we suggest appending the date to the new folder name to distinguish it) and copy from your `output` folder to this `release` folder the data files that require review.
 The number of study outputs requested for review must be kept to a minimum and include only the results you absolutely need to export from the secure server.